OshadhaPathirana/OshadhaPathirana/README.md

 ### 2️⃣ **PCB-Based 8-Bit CPU Design**

-💾 Designed and implemented a CPU using Verilog and the CD40181 ALU.
+💾 Designed and implemented a CPU using Logic ICs and the CD40181 ALU.
 📐 **Highlights**: PCB design for backboard integration, micro-operations programming.

 <div style="display: flex; justify-content: space-between;">